mienaikoe/ziyu/Chapters/Chapter2.md

   "Oh you'll get them at all times of the season.
 Once when I was young we had 4 days of frost right after germination.
 Lost the whole plot and had to start over."

   "That sounds unfortunate, but I think this one is different.
-It's the middle of the warm season"
+It's the middle of our warm season"

   "It's just a cold spell.
 These things happen.
 It'll be back to normal soon, you'll see."